steveculshaw/brindlewoodbay/README.md

 Krish is trying to leave ... call Moonhowl to block him.
 Interesting, he mentions knowing Edgar

-Meanwhile Krystal doses Krish up with one of her teas (*copyright Kevin Hearne*)
+Meanwhile Krystal doses Krish up with one of her *"cherry ok"* teas (*copyright Kevin Hearne*)

-Krystal chats to Krish ... him and Edgar has a "thing", but they recently broke up.
+Krystal chats to Krish ... him and Edgar has a *"thing"*, but they recently broke up.<br>
-Oh, Prof. Schwartz has some drops of blood on his left shoe.
+Oh, Prof. Schwartz has some drops of blood on his left shoe.<br>
-He claims it must have got there when he approached the body.
+He claims it must have got there when he approached the body.<br>
 Police take the shoe away as evidence.

-Now that's interesting ... **Clue:** George and Cornelius are deep in conversation about *"something"*.
+Now that's interesting ... <br>
+**Clue:** George and Cornelius are deep in conversation about *"something"*.<br>
 And they quickly separate when Winnie approaches George.

-Winnie challenges George about the missing details on the great tentacle event ... seems that he could make them available.
+Winnie challenges George about the missing details on the great tentacle event<br>
+ ... seems that he could make them available.<br>
+She shows the photos of the scrimshaw, and he points out the missing item slot<br>
+ ... but he can't remember quite what the item was<br>
+ ... maybe Katherine could help.

+Winnie quizzes Dr. Berko about Edgar; she'd helped him with his thesis. <br>
+Doesn't know if he has an assigned tutor.
+Gets pointed at the cousin; Audrey.<br>
+Audrey recants how she and him used to walk along the beach ... hearing the whale songs, *that no-one else could hear*

 ---